roderrickcourtney/Azure-Config-AD/README.md

 <img src="https://i.imgur.com/EVJ3emt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Step:1 Log into Azure --> search "virtual machines" --> click "create azure virtual machine" to create VM#1.
-Name this first virtual machine "DC-1" using your current region --> set the image type as Windows Server 2022 (effectively making it a domain for the lab) --> Set username and password --> create VM #2 --> title it "Client-1" (repeat the same steps used to create VM#1 except for the image type select Windows 10 pro since this VM will be the employees'/ cleints' computer).
+Name this first virtual machine "DC-1" using your current region --> set the image type as "Windows Server 2022" (effectively making it a domain for the lab) --> Set username and password --> create VM #2 --> title it "Client-1" (repeat the same steps used to create VM#1 except for the image type select "Windows 10 pro" since this VM will be the employees'/ cleints' computer).
 </p>
 <br />